 If this happens, the holding power of the staple is not transferred completely to the body of the roofing shingle.

-Years later, the first powered nail guns that drove traditional roofing nails made their debut.
-These early models were not perfect by any means, but they did drive roofing nails far faster than an average roofer could do it by hand.
+No, the early models were not perfect by any means, but they did drive roofing nails far faster than an average roofer could do it by hand.

 The tool never tires, but humans do.
 Don't forget that.

 How Reliable is a Modern Roofing Nail Gun?